kannancmohan/homelab/proxmox_installation.md

     | DNS           | 192.168.0.1            |

     > [!NOTE]
     > Make sure to use an Ip address that is not taken.
-Login to outer ui to check which all ip's are taken
+Login to your router ui to check which all ip's are taken
 5. After installing proxmox, login to proxmox webui and install updates available for the node.

     5.1 Login to proxmox web-ui(https://192.168.0.50:8006)